Take HR Off Your Plate Without Hiring Internally

 In many small and mid-sized businesses, HR doesn’t sit in one place, it gets spread across whoever has time.

-It ends up getting handled by:
+It ends up being handled by:

 Ownership or leadership